Learn more about our Campus Partners.

 Instructors - If a student presents a scheduling issue, please feel free to reach out to us for confirmation that it is indeed due to testing center capacity and we will work with you to find a solution.
 We appreciate the continued instructor partnership when proctoring for low distraction test setting and 25-50% extended time when you are able to do so.
 This will allow students with more complex or involved accommodations (such as private setting, scribe/reader, etc.) to schedule at the Testing Center.
 As always, if you have questions, please do not hesitate to reach out to us.

 Students - Please reach out to your instructors BEFORE scheduling exams outside of the normal class date/time.
 Check to make sure they can provide for your accommodated testing needs first.
 If they are unable to proctor your exam with the more complex/involved accommodations (i.e. scribe, reader, more than 50% extended time, etc.), please go ahead and schedule your exams in the Hub to be taken at the ARS Testing Center.
 You will need to schedule your exams at least one week (5 business days, 7 calendar days) ahead of the requested scheduling date.
-If you miss this deadline, you will need to submit a Non-Standard Scheduling Request form.
-Submitting an NSS form does NOT guarantee a seat will be available for you - capacity constraints may apply.
-Students are encouraged to schedule all of their exams for the entire semester at the beginning of the course to avoid scheduling and seating issues and deadlines later in the semester.
+If you miss this deadline, you will need to submit a Non-Standard Scheduling Request form (NSS).
+Submitting an NSS form does NOT guarantee a seat will be available for you - capacity and resource constraints may apply.
+Students are encouraged to schedule all of their exams for the entire semester at the beginning of the course to avoid scheduling and seating issues, as well as missing deadlines later in the semester.

 Learn more about our Campus Partners.